Wondering how to lose weight after 40? As we age, it becomes harder and harder to lose weight and shed those extra pounds.

 Find out how to stay on track with weight loss goals by using feedback loops!

 Getting basic physical activity isn’t the same as a formal exercise.

 It’s any activity in which your body is moving around, rather than sitting down.

 Studies show that the more hours you sit in a day, the higher your risk of obesity and chronic disease — regardless of whether or not you work out.

-A 2017 review found that sitting in a car more than 10 hours per week is associated with an 82% higher risk of heart disease death compared with sitting in a car fewer than 4 hours weekly.
+One study found that sitting in a car for more than 10 hours per week is associated with an 82% higher risk of heart disease death compared with sitting in a car for fewer than 4 hours weekly.

 The same study found that for every one additional hour of sitting down your risk of developing high abdominal fat increases by 26% and the risk of being overweight increases by 13%.

 For effective weight loss in women, aim to keep your body moving at least 30-45 minutes a day in addition to getting formal exercise.

 The more you move the better.
 Examples of ways to move more and sit less include:

 - Play outside with your kids